Generalized topological bulk-edge correspondence in bulk-Hermitian continuous systems with non-Hermitian boundary conditions: Recap of the Hermitian shallow-water model

-where $C_{+}$ is the Chern number calculated for the positive band in the bulk dispersion, and $n_{a},n_{b}$ are the signed numbers of intersections of edge mode dispersion curves with the bulk dispersion for the positive band $\omega_{+}$ in the ($k_{x},\omega$) plane: $n_{b}$ (below) is counted positive for an emerging mode from the bottom of the band, and negative for a mode merging into the bottom of the band; and conversely $n_{a}$ (above) is counted negative for modes emerging from the top of the band and positive for modes disappearing into the top of the band.
+where $n_{a},n_{b}$ are the signed numbers of intersections of edge mode dispersion curves with the bulk dispersion for the positive band $\omega_{+}$ in the ($k_{x},\omega$) plane: $n_{b}$ (below) is counted positive for an emerging mode from the bottom of the band, and negative for a mode merging into the bottom of the band; and conversely $n_{a}$ (above) is counted negative for modes emerging from the top of the band and positive for modes disappearing into the top of the band.
 In our system obviously $n_{a}=0$, because the upper bulk band dispersion is unbounded from above, see Eq. (\ref{eq:original_dispersion}).
-As mentioned above, here $C_{+}=2$ , so one would expect two edge modes for all values of $a$.
+Thus, in our problem the BEC should have led to $C_{+}=n_{b}$.
+Since Eq. (\ref{eq:Chern_in_SWM}) gives $C_{+}=2$, one would expect a net of two edge modes to emerge from the upper bulk band for all values of $a$.
 This, however, turns out not to be the case, as we now elaborate.

-Numerical calculations show that under the parameter-dependent boundary condition (\ref{eq:boundary_cond}), the number of edge modes changes with the parameter $a$ through four regimes: (i) For $a<-\sqrt{2}$ there are two edge modes. (ii) For $-\sqrt{2}<a<0$ there are three edge modes. (iii) For $0<a<\sqrt{2}$ there is a single edge mode. (iv) For $a>\sqrt{2}$ there are again two edge modes.
-Thus, we have a match with the Chern number for $\left|a\right|>\sqrt{2}$ and a mismatch for $\left|a\right|<\sqrt{2}$ (see Fig. \ref{fig:Dispersion-multi-adep}).
+Numerical calculations show that under the parameter-dependent boundary condition (\ref{eq:boundary_cond}), the number of edge modes changes with the parameter $a$ through four regimes. (i) For $a<-\sqrt{2}$, there are two edge modes. (ii) For $-\sqrt{2}<a<0$, there are three edge modes. (iii) For $0<a<\sqrt{2}$, there is a single edge mode. (iv) For $a>\sqrt{2}$ there are again two edge modes.
+Thus we have a match with the Chern number for $\left|a\right|>\sqrt{2}$ and a mismatch for $\left|a\right|<\sqrt{2}$ (see Fig. \ref{fig:Dispersion-multi-adep}).
 This mismatch is accounted for by a generalization of the BEC to take into account the behavior at $\left|\mathbf{k}\right|\to\infty$, using a relative version of Levinson's theorem.

-The relative version of Levinson's theorem for edge modes emerging from/merging with the bulk dispersion at finite $k_{x}$ was introduced in Ref. \citep{Graf2012} (Thm.
-6.11).
+The relative version of Levinson's theorem for edge modes emerging from/merging with the bulk dispersion at finite $k_{x}$ was introduced in Ref. \citep{Graf2012} (theorem 6.11).
 It states